linode/docs/docs/websites/varnish/getting-started-with-varnish-cache.md

 ## Advanced Varnish Configuration

 The VCL allows extended control over how requests are cached, and you may need to make some modifications.
-In this section, we'll go over a few common VCL configurations.
+This section will go over a few common VCL configurations.

 These modifications should be made in your `user.vcl` file.

 ### Exclude Content from Varnish Cache

 You may want to exclude specific parts of your website from Varnish caching, particularly if there is a non-public or administrative portion.
-To do this, we'll access Varnish's request object for information about the request and conditionally tell Varnish to **pass** the request though to the backend with no caching.
+To do this, you'll access Varnish's request object for information about the request, and conditionally tell Varnish to **pass** the request though to the backend with no caching.

-We need to override the `vcl_recv` subroutine in our VCL file which is run each time Varnish receives a request, then add a conditional:
+You'll need to override the `vcl_recv` subroutine in our VCL file, which is run each time Varnish receives a request, then add a conditional:

 {: .file-excerpt }
 /etc/varnish/user.vcl